-The Mayor of Erewash 2018/19 is Councillor Chris Corbett
+The Mayor of Erewash 2019/20 is Councillor Sue Beardsley

 The Mayor’s Charity Appeal

-During his year in office, the Mayor has chosen to support two local charities:
+During her year in office, the Mayor has chosen to support two local charities:

 Notes on the attendance of the Mayor at functions